 Researching Dog-Friendly Trails

 When planning a hiking trip with your puppy, it's crucial to research and identify dog-friendly trails in your area.
 Look for trails that explicitly state they are open to dogs and that have clear regulations and guidelines in place.
-Many and forests have designated dog-friendly trails, while others may have specific restrictions or requirements.
+Many national parks and forests have designated dog-friendly trails, while others may have specific restrictions or requirements.
 By doing thorough research, you can ensure that your puppy will be welcome and that the trail is suitable for their abilities and needs.

 Checking for Local Rules and Regulations